Today, almost 84% of the global population is connected through their handheld devices, with 6.6 billion being smartphone users (Statista, 2022).

 Career Outlook

-A degree in cyberpsychology gives professionals the skills needed for in-demand jobs, whether they are working at Google, Microsoft, Tesla, or other companies driving human-computer interactions (HCI).
+A higher degree in cyberpsychology gives professionals the skills needed for in-demand jobs, whether they are working at Google, Microsoft, or Tesla.

 Capitol Tech Opportunities